snayfach/MIDAS-strains/README.md

 ## Usage

 Download the new package using github; one new python library `scipy` is required if not already installed:
 `git clone https://github.com/snayfach/MIDAS-strains`

-Note that the files `reads_1.fa` and and `reads_2.fa` are simulated FASTA files containing 20 strains from 5 different human gut species at equal relative abundances (5%)
+Note that the files `reads_1.fa` and and `reads_2.fa` are simulated FASTA files containing 20 strains from 5 different human gut species at equal relative abundances (5%).
+The `abundances.tsv` file lists the exact strains.

 MIDAS should already be installed; run MIDAS as usual for the species module to estimate species abudnances:
 ```
 export PYTHONPATH=$PYTHONPATH:/path/to/MIDAS
 export PATH=$PATH:/path/to/MIDAS/scripts